asgrote1/doc-r/README.md

 # doc-r

-General R documentation (e.g., style guide)
+A repository for hosting my personal R documentation (e.g., style guide), references to other useful blogs and resources, etc.